balcieren/go-monolithic-boilerplate/README.md

 ### The Biggest Advantage of the Boilerplate

 The app can convertible to microservice from monolithic thanks to modularity easily.
-All we have to do is creating and seperating main.go files on the under of the app's folders.
+All we have to do is creating main.go files seperately on the under of the app's folders.

 ```go
 // ./app/pet/main.go